New Year’s Eve in Rome is a celebration for all with traditional New Year’s Eve menus, party in the streets and a big concert with fireworks.

 New Year’s Eve is primarily a big street party in the center of Rome.
 Many Romans eat at home or in the restaurant and at midnight they flock to the city center, to the Colosseum or to the lookout hills to celebrate and watch the fireworks.

-New Year’s Eve traditions in Rome
+New Year traditions in Rome

-Events New Year’s Eve 2022/23
+Events on New Year’s Eve 2024/25

 The City festival